Planning a vacation in Canada? Consider eight of our AAA inspectors' favorite hotels when you're deciding where to stay.

-This sleek, downtown hotel offers ultra modern guest rooms with large desks, luxurious bedding and a sitting area with lounge chairs and a side table.
+This sleek, downtown hotel offers ultramodern guest rooms with large desks, luxurious bedding and comfortable sitting areas.
 Spacious bathrooms have large shower stalls featuring huge rainfall shower heads and handheld wands.
 The suites also have an additional soaker tub.

 AAA Inspector 450: My favorite color is blue, so it's no wonder the blue-themed lobby appeals to me, but playing with "Roxy" my voice-activated host is the most fun!

 This upscale hotel has beautiful, bright décor.
 The comfortable rooms also boast a lovely design, plus many high-tech features like smart TVs and your own in-room, voice-activated concierge.
 Not only that, there are touch-screen phones, iPod-dock radios and an energy management system which will even detect your body temperature and adjust accordingly.
 Room styles range from great entry level rooms to wonderful loft suites.

 AAA Inspector 33: Whenever I pull up to the front door, I feel as if I stepped back in time and think about all the famous people who have visited this iconic hotel.

 On picturesque landscaped grounds, this striking historic hotel offers upscale accommodations and world-class charm.
 Some rooms boast exquisite water views.
 Some rooms in the historic section have furnished balconies overlooking the grounds.
 Rooms in the second building offer a bit of extra floor space, with either a king or two queen beds plus a wet bar with mini-fridge and microwave oven.
 The golf course is a major attraction, but the kids will have fun at the two pools, one of which has a twisting three story water slide.
 The hotel shuttle will ferry guests to the nearby beach in summer.